-Once the CCPA takes effect on January 1, 2020, it will force companies and organizations who do business in California to comply with new rules regarding the data their end-users generate on their websites.
+The CCPA requires companies and organizations who do business in California to comply with new rules regarding the data their end-users generate on their websites.

 This means that businesses need to know what cookies and other tracking technology is embedded on their websites – both those belonging to their own domains (first party cookies) and those belonging to ad tech companies or social media platforms (third party cookies) that are embedded through plugins, tags and tools.

-The CCPA regulations form a new legal reality in the intersection of the offline and online, where our daily lives spill into the digital, and – until now – have been commodified and traded for profit by tech companies.
+The California Consumer Privacy Act (CCPA) forms a new legal reality in the intersection of the offline and online, where our daily lives spill into the digital, and – until now – have been commodified and traded for profit by tech companies.

-The CCPA regulations create empowered agency for end-users and real checks-and-balances for businesses trading data in California.
+The CCPA creates empowered agency for end-users and real checks-and-balances for businesses trading data in California.

-In compliance with the strong GDPR requirements in place in the EU, Cookiebot’s technology automatically scans your website and finds all cookies and similar tracking technology, then blocks all (apart from strictly necessary ones) until the end-users give their consent to which categories of cookies, they will allow to process their personal information.
+In compliance with the strong GDPR requirements in place in the EU, the Cookiebot CMP technology automatically scans your website and finds all cookies and similar tracking technology, then blocks all (apart from strictly necessary ones) until the end-users give their consent to which categories of cookies, they will allow to process their personal information.